 Creating a group and joining multiple members at the same time is not supported.
-It may work, but chances are that the operations race and then the act of joining the group ends up in an error or a time out.
+It might work, but chances are that the operations race and then the act of joining the group ends up in an error or a time out.

-This option must only be used on one server instance at any time, usually the first time you bootstrap the group (or in case the entire group is brought down and back up again).
+group_replication_bootstrap_groupvariable must only be enabled on one server instance belonging to a group at any time, usually the first time you bootstrap the group (or in case the entire group is brought down and back up again).
 If you bootstrap the group multiple times, for example when multiple server instances have this option set, then they could create an artificial split brain scenario, in which two distinct groups with the same name exist.
-Disable this option after the first server instance comes online.
+Always set

 Configuration for all servers in the group is quite similar.